 Protective Services.
-Any Parent authorized for a Child Care Subsidy based on a clinical decision by DCF, including foster care, or any Parent who is unable to provide child care for any portion of a 24-hour day due to a situation of domestic violence or homelessness; a physical, mental, emotional or medical condition; or participation in a drug treatment or drug rehabilitation program.
+Any parent authorized for child care financial assistance based on a clinical decision by DCF, including foster care, or any parent who is unable to provide child care for any portion of a 24-hour day due to a situation of domestic violence or homelessness; a physical, mental, emotional, or medical condition; maternity or paternity leave; or participation in a substance abuse treatment or rehabilitation program.

 Provisional Authorization.
-Parents who do not have an approved activity at the time of initial Authorization may be granted an Authorization of 12 weeks to seek and certify an approved activity.
-This includes Parents on maternity or paternity leave at iInitial Authorization, Parents enrolled in a non-approved training program, or Parents unable to certify employment at time of initial eligibility.
-Parents who lose their approved activity during the last 30 Days prior to ReAuthorization, or Parents on maternity/paternity leave at Reauthorization, may be granted a 12-week Provisional Authorization to seek and certify an approved activity.
+An authorization for 12 weeks to support parents who are seeking an approved activity, certifying an activity or employment, enrolled in a non-approved training program, or on maternity or paternity leave , including parents who lose their approved activity during the last 30 days prior to reauthorization.

 Referral.
-A written or electronic notice issued by DTA, DFC, or DHCD that a Family is eligible for child care funding.
+A written or electronic notice issued by DTA, DFC, or DHCD that a family is eligible for child care funding.

 Relative.
-Sibling, aunt, uncle, or grandparent, whether by birth, marriage or adoption.
+Sibling, aunt, uncle, or grandparent, whether by birth, marriage, or adoption.

-: continued

 State Median Income (SMI).
 The dollar amount which represents the midpoint in a rank ordering of the incomes of all families of the same size in Massachusetts.

-Subsidy Administrator.
-A person or organization authorized or designated by the EEC to conduct eligibility determinations for child care subsidies, subject to the EEC oversight and review.

 Substantiated Fraud.
-Providing false or misleading information or documentation to an EEC or Subsidy Administrator for the purpose of establishing or maintaining eligibility or increasing the level of child care assistance that has been verified as false or misleading by an EEC or Subsidy Administrator; or the concealing or withholding of information for the purpose of establishing or maintaining eligibility or increasing the level of child care assistance as determined by the Bureau of Special Investigations (BSI).
+Intentionally providing false or misleading information or documentation to an EEC or Family Access Administrator for the purpose of establishing or maintaining eligibility or increasing the level of child care assistance that has been verified as false or misleading by an EEC or Family Access Administrator; or the intentional concealing or withholding of information for the purpose of establishing or maintaining eligibility or increasing the level of child care assistance as determined by the Bureau of Special Investigations (BSI).

 TAFDC.
 Transitional Aid to Families with Dependent Children.

 Temporary Change.
-A change to a Parent's circumstances including: any time-limited Absence from a Parent's approved activity due to an illness or need to care for a Family member; any interruption in work for a seasonal worker who is not working between regular industry work seasons; any semester or holiday break for a Parent participating in education or training; any reduction in work, training or education hours, as long as the Parent is still working or attending training or education; any other cessation of a Parent's approved activity that does not exceed 12 weeks; and any change in residency within the Commonwealth.
+A change to a parent's circumstances including: any time-limited absence from a parent's approved activity due to an illness or need to care for a family member; any interruption in work for a seasonal worker who is not working between regular industry work seasons; any semester or holiday break for a parent participating in education or training; any reduction in work, training or education hours, as long as the parent is still working or attending training or education; any other cessation of a parent's approved activity that does not exceed 12 weeks; and any change in residency within the Commonwealth.

 Vocational Training Program.
-An approved program other than graduate, medical or law school, which is intended to teach a specific skill leading to employment.
+An approved program other than graduate school, which is intended to teach a specific skill leading to employment.

 Voucher Child Care Educator/Provider.
 A program or individual who provides child care services pursuant to an EEC voucher services agreement.

 Young Parent.
-A biological Parent who is younger than 20 years old, and who resides in the household with his or her Dependent Child(ren).
-This shall include Young Parents who attain the age of 20 years old during their third trimester of pregnancy.
+A biological parent who is younger than 24 years old, and who resides in the household with their dependent child(ren).
+This shall include young parents who attain the age of 24 years old during their third trimester of pregnancy.

 : General Provisions

-The following general provisions apply to all child care subsidies administered by the EEC, unless otherwise stated.
+The following general provisions apply to all child care financial assistance administered by EEC, unless otherwise stated.